 While I’ve hiked both the W and the O, what I realised on my most recent visit to the park is how much more there is to see and do beyond these two ubiquitous hiking routes.

-Opting for some of the lesser-visited day hikes or joining a tour such as this one with Chile Nativo that takes you far beyond where other visitors ever go within the national park is a great way of spreading the impact of tourists.
+Opting for some of the lesser-visited day hikes that take you far beyond where other visitors ever go within the national park is a great way of spreading the impact of tourists.
 It also enhances your experience; you’ll see Patagonia at its most pristine and, more importantly, silent.

 Camp rather than stay in a hotel